dalitun/applications/bundle-xenial-webmail-with-email-providers/README_EN.md

-# 5 Minutes Stacks, 26 episode : Webmail with email providers (relay SMTP) #
+# 5 Minutes Stacks, 45 episode : Webmail with email providers (relay SMTP) #

-## Episode 26 : Webmail with email providers
+## Episode 45 : Webmail with email providers

 ![roundcube](./img/roundcube.png)

 An email server is a mail server software (email).
 It aims to transfer emails from one server to another.
 An user is never in direct contact with this server uses either a mail client or a webmail client, which is responsible to contact the server to send or receive messages.
 In this episode we used Roundcube as open source webmail that is developed in PHP and designed to be comprehensive and easy to use.
 It manages very well IMAP / SMTP protocols and has a modern interface (HTML5 / CSS3) very ergonomic, it is rather pleasant.
 In terms of features, there are all those of a conventional mail client, plus a system of plugins.

-In this episode we'll show you how to build your stack webmail using Provides email services like Mailjet.
+In this episode we'll show you how to build your stack webmail using email service like Mailjet.
 There are many email providers service as SendGrid, Mandrill, Sendy ...

 ## Preparations